GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/pattern_modifier.md

 ## Replace Mode

-Replace processing pattern's certain input and output ingredient with the other item.
+Replace pattern's certain input and output ingredient with the other item.

 ![PM3](../pic/pm4.png)